Asynchronous Wait-Free Runtime Verification and Enforcement of Linearizability: The class of Distributed Runtime Verifiable ( ) Implementations

 \begin{claim} For every object $\m{O}$ in \GenLin and every tight execution $E$ of $\m{A}^*$, either all histories of~$X(\lambda_E)$ are in $\m{O}$ or none of them is in $\m{O}$. \end{claim}

 By abuse of notation, we let $X(\lambda_E)$ denote any history of the equivalence class, unless stated otherwise.

 The duality between histories and sets of views has been investigated in~\cite{CRR18}, where it is shown that the construction above is a bijection between (equivalence classes of) well-formed finite histories and sets of 4-tuples $(p_i, \op_i, y_i, \lambda_i)$ whose views satisfy the properties in Remark~\ref{remark-snapshot}.
-The views can be understood as a \emph{static} mechanism that captures the dynamic real-time order of operations in a history.
+The views can be understood as a \emph{static} mechanism, {made of unordered sets}, that fully capture the dynamic real-time order of operations in a history.
 Lemma 7.1 in~\cite{CRR18} directly implies that $X(\lambda_E)$ is indeed an accurate sketch of $E$ in the following sense:

 \begin{lemma}[Views are sketches of tight executions] For any tight execution $E$ of $\m{A}^*$, $E$~and~$X(\lambda_E)$ are equivalent with $\prec_E \, = \, \prec_{X(\lambda_E)}$, hence the histories are similar to one another. \end{lemma}